hartwigmedical/documentation/data-access-request-methods.md

 A total of 37 academic, teaching and general hospitals across the Netherlands participated in this study and collected material and clinical data by standardized protocols.
 DRUP clinical data collection

+DRUP-01 can be found using ClinicalTrials.gov Identifier [NCT02925234](https://clinicaltrials.gov/ct2/show/NCT02925234).

 ### DRUP clinical data collection